wilsonmar/WebSockets/README.md

 https://github.com/owin/museum-piece-owin-hosting

-## <a name="DemoApps"> Demo Apps</a>
+## <a name="DemoApps"> Trace a Demo SignalR App</a>
 1).
 Open a modern browser

 http://caniuse.com/#search=websockets
 shows can almost all browsers in 2015 supports WebSockets.

 2).
-Press F12 to Trace the HTTP packets involved.
+Press F12 to initiate diagnostics.
+    or right-click on the page and select **Inspect Element**.

 3).
+Click to Trace the HTTP packets involved.

+4).
 Specify the URL of one of these demo sites created using WebSockets technology:

  <a target="_blank" href="https://jabbr.net/">
  <img align="right" src="https://cloud.githubusercontent.com/assets/300046/8271426/6edde23a-17d4-11e5-9949-6bffe160d06d.png"